MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp/mtp-autoir.md

 ## How AIR works

 An automated investigation begins when an alert is triggered, and an incident is created.
 Security playbooks go into effect, and the automated investigation process begins.
 Depending on the type of threat and resulting verdict, remediation actions occur automatically or upon approval by your organization’s security operations team.
-Not every alert will trigger an automated investigation, and not every investigation results in automated remediation actions; this all depends on how AIR is configured for your organization.
+Not every alert triggers an automated investigation, and not every investigation results in automated remediation actions; this all depends on how AIR is configured for your organization.

 Once an automated investigation is triggered, the process begins immediately.
 In line with security operations best practices, an automated investigation typically includes the following steps: